Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

 .. code-block:: console

   # truffle test test/test_submit_executeOrder.js
-  [...]
+  Contract: Token.buy()
+  ✓ should buy new tokens.
+(131ms)

   Contract: Exchange.submitOrder() && executeOrder()
-    � submitOrder(), should succeed by adding a new order to the orderBook on-chain.
-(648ms) � executeOrder(), should succeed by trading the tokens.
+  ✓ submitOrder(), should succeed by adding a new order to the orderBook on-chain.
+(183ms) ✓ executeOrder(), should succeed by trading the tokens.
 Maker bids ether.

-    2 passing (694ms)
+  3 passing (365ms)

     #